-13 Brand extension examples & ideas that will inspire your next campaign
+13 Brand extension examples and ideas that will inspire your next campaign

 We asked consumers which brands they'd like to see launch brand extensions across 13 different categories.
 Here's how they voted.